nandoflorestan/pluserable/README.rst

   like this::

     [Mundi utilities]
         # Let pluserable know which model classes to use:
         activation class = some.app.models:Activation
         group class = some.app.models:Group
         user class = some.app.models:User

+        # Determining the UI strings is as easy as pointing to a class:
+        string class = pluserable.strings:UIStringsBase

 - Let pluserable know where to find the SQLAlchemy session.
 This could be a scoped session or a common session.
 Just write a function that returns